Empirical Bernstein and betting confidence intervals for randomized quasi-Monte Carlo: Finite sample evaluations

 Here we present some finite sample evaluations of the EBCI (specifically the predictable plug-in one) and the HBCI, both using RQMC, for 95\% confidence.
 We begin with finite $N$ and for some integrands with known RQMC variance, we find the $n$ that minimizes the interval widths from Bennett's inequality.
 They are then the exact best $n$ for Bennett's inequality which the HBCIs and EBCIs of \cite{WauRam24a} match asymptotically.
 After that we present finite sample results on the EBCIs and HBCIs for a variety of integrands differing in smoothness and dimension.
 The HBCIs are usually narrower.
 Finally, we compare the empirically optimal $n$ for the HBCIs to the values that optimize Bennett's inequality.
 The HCBI widths approach those from Bennett's inequality for large $R$ and we find that the optimal $n$ for HBCI tend to be the same or smaller than the ones we get from Bennett's inequality.

 For our HBCI computations, we used $\theta=1/2$.
+The simulations presented here were run at \href{https://github.com/aaditj1962161/Betting-Paper-Simulations-for-QMC}{Betting-Paper-Simulations-for-QMC}.
 The software we used comes from \cite{hedged_algo} which has code to reproduce the figures in \cite{WauRam24a}.
 It calls the HBCI and predictable plug-in EBCI algorithms from \cite{bet_algo}.
 The scrambled Sobol' points we used were from QMCPy \cite{QMCPy2020a}.